Montana’s 5 Amish communities are scattered across the state

 The Amish-style meal served includes charcoal-roasted barbecue chicken, mashed potatoes, gravy, coleslaw, and dessert.
 The address for the auction is 50 Meadowlark Lane, Libby, MT 59923.

-Relatively few Amish have settled in Montana.
-In the state’s history a handful of Amish communities have come and gone.
+Throughout their history, relatively few Amish have settled in Montana.
+Besides the current communities, the state has also seen a handful of Amish communities arise and then eventually “go extinct”.

-One community existed in the state in the early-to-mid 1900s, in Dawson County.
+One Amish community existed in the Treasure State in the early-to-mid 1900s, in Dawson County.
 Historian David Luthy explains that Amish from North Dakota came to the area of the future town of Bloomfield, lured by inexpensive land sold by the railroad, as well as free plots offered through the Homestead Act.

 Over the years, other Amish joined them from communities such as Garnett, Kansas, Nappanee, Indiana, Dover, Delaware, Salinas, California, Fayette County, Illinois, and Coleman, Michigan (The Amish in America: Settlements that Failed 1840-1960, pp. 261-266).